Adrian Wong (basketball): Professional career

-Rain or Shine Elasto Painters
+Rain or Shine Elasto Painters (2019–2022)

 Wong was drafted 5th overall in the 2019 PBA Draft by the Rain or Shine Elasto Painters, and was signed to a two-year deal.
 During the suspension of the league due to COVID-19, he and Barangay Ginebra player Japeth Aguilar were caught on video playing pickup basketball, which was not allowed at the time.
 As a result, they were fined P20,000 each, and were required to do 30 hours of community service.

 His best game of the rookie season was in a win against the NorthPort Batang Pier, when he had 15 points.

 In the 2021 Philippine Cup, Wong hit a three-pointer in a 48–74 loss that prevented both teams for combining for the lowest scoring total in league history.
 Rain or Shine bounced back the next game, as Wong had 15 points in the win against the Terrafirma Dyip.

-Magnolia Hotshots
+Magnolia Hotshots (2022–2023)

 Wong became a free agent after his contract expired on January 30, 2022.
 Rain or Shine decided not to renew his contract as well.
 A week later, he signed with the Magnolia Hotshots on a two-year deal.
 In a blowout win against the Phoenix Super LPG Fuel Masters, he tied his career high with 18 points, making six out of seven of his threes.

 During the 2023 PBA All-Star Weekend, Wong competed in the Team Greats vs. Team Stalwarts game, where he helped Team Greats get the victory with his 29 points, and claimed MVP honors.

+Converge FiberXers (2023–2024)

+On April 14, 2023, Wong, along with a 2022 first-round pick, was traded to the Converge FiberXers for David Murrell and Abu Tratter.
+On March 7, 2024, during the 2024 Philippine Cup, he announced that he would be taking a sabbatical from basketball.